rootp1/m4ze_m4r4th0n/README.md

 # m4ze_m4r4th0n
 a maze game, that can be played by everyone, but can be won by intellectuals
+//
+//
+//
+//unlock
 # Features

 BOOSTS: Earn points by stepping on the light-blue colored blocks.

 DEDUCTIONS: Lose points when stepping on dark-red blocks.
             Points are deducted for every second spent solving the maze.
+//
+//

-If you score '500+' points to unlock a surprise message.
+If you score '500+' points you'll unlock a special surprise on the end screen.